HadrienG2/hwlocality/README.md

 is a lie.
-"CPUs" detected by the operating system often have inequal access to shared resources like caches, DRAM and I/O peripherals, sometimes even inequal specifications (as in Arm big.LITTLE, Apple Mx and Intel Adler Lake), and significant performance gains can be achieved by taking this into account in your code.
+"CPUs" detected by the operating system often have inequal access to shared resources like caches, DRAM and I/O peripherals, sometimes even inequal specifications (as in Arm big.LITTLE, Apple Mx and Intel Adler Lake), and significant performance gains can be achieved by taking these facts into account in your code.

-This is the latest maintained Rust binding to [hwloc](http://www.open-mpi.org/projects/hwloc), a C library from Open MPI for detecting the hierarchical topology of modern architectures.
-This includes objects such as NUMA memory nodes, sockets, shared data & instruction caches, cores, and simultaneous multi threading.
+This is the latest maintained Rust binding to [hwloc](http://www.open-mpi.org/projects/hwloc), a C library from Open MPI for detecting the hierarchical topology of modern architectures: NUMA memory nodes, sockets, shared data & instruction caches, cores, simultaneous multi threading, and more.

-It is based on and still shares some code and design with previous, now-unmaintained attempts to write Rust hwloc bindings at [Ichbinjoe/hwloc2-rs](https://github.com/Ichbinjoe/hwloc2-rs) and [daschl/hwloc-rs](https://github.com/daschl/hwloc-rs), but it does not aim for API compatibility with them.
+`hwlocality` is based on and still shares some code and design with previous, now-unmaintained attempts to write Rust hwloc bindings at [Ichbinjoe/hwloc2-rs](https://github.com/Ichbinjoe/hwloc2-rs) and [daschl/hwloc-rs](https://github.com/daschl/hwloc-rs).
+However, it does not aim for API compatibility with them.
 Indeed, many changes have been made with respect to hwloc2-rs in the aim of improving ergonomics, performance, and removing avenues for Undefined Behaviour like assuming pointers are non-null or union fields are valid when nobody tells you they will always be.

 ## Prerequisites